Queenbee-ui/BoulderDash/BoulderDash/README.md

 Base de démarrage pour le projet Jave/POO/UML des 1ières années Exia-Cesi

-Hello and welcome into the Groupe 11 GitHub with its own version of BoulderDash !
+Hello and welcome into the Groupe 6 GitHub with its own version of BoulderDash !
 I'm here to guide you into the use of our humble code !

 First of all, you will have to create a clone of our whole project.

-Secondly, you will have to take the sql file and execute it in HeidiSQL or PHPMyadmin in order to create the database needed.
+Secondly, you will have to take the sql file and execute it in PHPMyadmin in order to create the database needed.

-Then, we sent you a file via mail, containing a target.zip, you will have to unzip it into the project file in order to have the different reports we have setupped.

-To continue, you will have to open the project as a Maven project, and go inside the view -> src -> java -> view -> ViewPanel and change the PATH to your "sprites" file (It looks as this : "C:\\Users\\mrsyl\\Desktop\\Final_Projet11\\sprites\\"
+To continue, you will have to open the project as a Maven project, and go inside the view -> src -> java -> view -> ViewPanel and change the PATH to your "sprites" file (It looks as this : "C:\\Users\\Reine Sonkin\\git\\BoulderDash\\BoulderDash\\sprites\\"

 After that, you can run the program via the main.
 Whenever you want to change the map, you will have to change a parameter in : model -> src -> main -> model -> model